nilesh-pollen/scraping/README.md

 Simple daily scraper for Lazada Thailand product data.
 Saves to BigQuery automatically.

+## 🔧 One-Time Setup (First Time Only)

+**Before first run**: Email `nilesh@pollen.tech` to get the `key.json` file.
+- Save it in the root directory of this project
+- This file is needed for BigQuery authentication
+- Only needed once per setup

 ## 📋 Daily Checklist (5 minutes)

 ### Step 1: Get Fresh Cookies (Daily!)